moveit/moveit_ci/README.md

     mkdir $ROS_WS                    # and create it
     .moveit_ci/travis.sh

-If you run into premission errors in the previous script try creating a proxy script for `apt-get` in your `PATH` augmenting `sudo`:
+The `travis.sh` script will need to run apt-get as root.
+To allow this, create a proxy script for `apt-get` in your `PATH`:
 1. Create the file ~/.local/bin/apt-get
 2. Insert the following text
     ```